 Saturday Apr 16th 2022, 0600-1830

-Pine to canyon near La Cienega, EABO mm 167, Segment 3 mm 28.
+Pine to canyon near La Cienega canyon, EABO mm 167, Segment 3 mm 28.

 A number of people meandered by as I ate my lunch, day hikers coming from a nearby car park.
 Once I hit the eastern part of the Highline trail, I didn’t expect to see too many others.
 The trail continued its meandering along the base of the rim (it does so for 57 miles), and I continued to enjoy well-built tread and constant markers.

 Towards the end of the day, the trail definitely deteriorated.
 The middle section sees the least use and has also suffered from intense fires.
 The original Highline route was used to connect 1800s ranches and homesteads along the rim.
 Some of it still exists as very rough 2-track road and other parts barely exist at all.
 Wherever creeks intersected, there was a lot of trail erosion…to the point that it was hard to locate the trail on the other side.
-Lucky for me, 2 intrepid trail running ladies had just come through and marked all the intersections with flagging tape.
-I ran into them on their way back and they explained that they were marking the trail for an ultra marathon the following weekend (and also pointed out that they would promptly remove the tape after the race).
-I just had to follow orange flagging tape in the tricky places.
+Lucky for me, 2 intrepid trail running ladies had just come through, marking all the intersections with flagging tape.
+I ran into them on their way back and they explained that they were preparing the trail for an ultra marathon the following weekend (and also pointed out that they would promptly remove the tape after the race, so please don’t disturb it).
+I just had to follow their markers in the tricky places.

 A somewhat exposed camp was made among some small ponderosa and juniper.
 I was very tired but it was a pretty chill day considering the number of miles I hiked.
+I’d hiked alone most of the day, given that navigation was such a cinch.
+Stellar caught up at lunch and later at a spring near the end.
 More to look forward to the next.